Point Spread Betting

-A seven-point spread in Canadian football works just like it does in American football.
+A seven-point spread in CFL betting lines works just like it does in American football.
 But that doesn’t mean it’s equal between the leagues.

 Seven points is the magic number because of the obvious connection to a touchdown (six points) and extra point (one point).
 This is shared between the two countries, as are field goals and safeties.

 But in Canada, they have what is called a single or rouge, which awards the kicking team one point if they can prevent the return team from clearing the end zone.
 The CFL football betting lines reflect that fact.

 With an average margin of victory in the CFL at less than three points total, that one-point scoring play can make a huge difference in your bet.

 Because of a longer field, 12 players aside, and only three downs to get a first down, instead of the American four, the CFL also sees a different average point total than what sports bettors are used to in the NFL.

 In 2019, the NFL averaged just over 45 points per game, which was actually down from 2018.
 In 2019, the CFL averaged 43 total points per game.

 As always, do your research before assuming that the greater passing of the CFL means a high total on over/under betting.
 With different rules, a different field, and different coaching philosophies, you get different results.
 And again, CFL football betting lines reflect that.
 Know your numbers before placing any bets.